nembrinj/protofablab/2025/projects/Group103/README.md

 To enable our robot to autonomously move to one of many LED-Balls such that our simultaneous collection and propulsion mechanism can grab a hold of it, we require two mechanisms.
 First, our robot must be able to locate the LED-balls and secondly, our robot needs to be able to navigate to one of these LED-balls and move such that the ball nicely rolls through the funnel into the two spinning DC-Motors.

 **Initial Idea**
 Our first intuition was to use a USB-Camera, and then locate the shining 3D printed balls by finding the brightest pixel(s) in the camera's image.
-Then, we could try to center one of those "pixels"/detected LED-Ball within the camera's view, through rotating the robot (This would require the camera to be placed approximately at the center of the ramp.).
-When the detected LED-Ball then is centered, our Turtlebot could simply move straight and the let the ball roll into the spinning DC-Motors.
+Then, we could try to center one of those "pixels"/detected LED ball within the camera's view, through rotating the robot (This would require the camera to be placed approximately at the center of the ramp.).
+When the detected LED ball is then centered, our Turtlebot could simply move straight and let the ball roll into the spinning DC-Motors.

 Given a hint by our professors, we decided to go for a more robust detection approach: instead of trying to interpret pixel data in an overly simplistic way, we used opencv's blob detection.